NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 Sexual harassment can occur between individuals who know each other, individuals who do not know each other, individuals who have an established relationship, and individuals who have previously engaged in consensual sexual activity.
 Sexual harassment can be committed by persons of any gender identity, and it can occur between people of the same or different sex.

-JJ.
-Witness.
-Person who has relevant information regarding the facts of a case.
+Z. Witness.
+A person who has relevant information regarding the facts of a case.

 III.
 REPORTING PROHIBITED DISCRIMINATION